Skip to main content

 • Aligning IT Policies with Organizational Security Goal

 Projects are designed to be completed in 40-60 hours, within 4-8 weeks.
 These experiences are built to be flexible, so you can fit them around your coursework and personal schedule.
-Projects must start by June 23, 2025 and completed by August 18, 2025.
+Projects must start by June 30, 2025 and be completed by August 25, 2025.

 Each project includes clear instructions and deliverables.
-You’ll also have access to the Riipen support team, your project employer, and in some cases, a contact person from WGU Career Services.
+You’ll also have access to the Riipen support team, your project employer, and in some cases, WGU Career & Professional Development.
 While these are independent projects, they’re designed to be approachable and achievable without needing extensive supervision.

 Projects are designed for individual participation.